Erlang-Enclave-Thesis/sgx-erlang-extension/erlang-nif_SSL/README.md

 ## Requirements and build options for non-SGX version

+Currently, some paths are sadly hardcoded in `no-sgx.mk`.
+These paths are for OpenSSL 1.1.1d and are set to `/home/ericsson/openssl/lib` `/home/ericsson/openssl/include`.

 1. Compile OpenSSL 1.1.1d into /home/ericsson/openssl
 2. Build the project with the prepare Makefile:
   a.
 Debug mode: